What is flight cancellation compensation?

 What counts as flight cancellation?

-Flight cancellation involves two parties, the airline and passenger.
+Flight cancellations are tedious and involve two parties, the airline and passenger.

 The airline considers a flight as cancelled if the plane never left the tarmac.
 The EC 261 defines a cancelled flight as,